isabella232/airavata-docs/Admin-Maintenance.md

 <b class="blue">Q6.</b> I want to send notices to my gateway users.
 How?
 <br><b class="blue">Answer:</b><br>
-1. Navigate to Admin Dashboard&#8658;Notices <br>
+1. Navigate to Admin Dashboard &#8658; Notices <br>
 2. Use 'Create a New Notice' button add a new notice. <br>
 3. Based on the published date you provided it will be available for users as a Notice !

 <b class="blue">Q7.</b> How to open the gateway to any user who create an user account?
 In the gateway not required to enable/activate user accounts.
 <br><b class="blue">Answer:</b><br>
-1. Gateway admin can switch between options of opening the gateway to all account creations OR gateway admin to activate accounts after creation.
+1. Gateway admin can switch between options of opening the gateway to all account creations OR gateway admin to activate accounts after creation.<br>
-2. In order to do open the gateway to all,
+2. In order to do open the gateway to all,<br>
-        - If the gateway is hosted by Airavata team, please request from them
+        - If the gateway is hosted by Airavata team, please request from them <br>
-        - If you are hosting the gateway, navigate to <pre><code>vi /var/www/html/airavata-php-gateway/app/config/pga_config.php</code></pre> Then change the initial user role to 'gateway-user'
+        - If you are hosting the gateway, navigate to <pre><code>vi /var/www/html/airavata-php-gateway/app/config/pga_config.php</code></pre> Then change the initial user role to 'gateway-user' <br>
         <pre><code>
                 /**
                  * Initial user role.
 This is the initial user role assigned to a new